Church finances: Involve, teach and share the budget

 1. Expect little or no knowledge.

 Don't assume your congregation knows how to read financial statements.
-Most people know the basics - money in, money out.
+Most people know the basics — money in, money out.
 However, they may not understand how the financial statement shows net income, expenses, restricted funds and so forth.
 When you present the statement, include text that summarizes what it means.
 Is there a net gain or a loss?
 How do the restricted fund line items affect the budget?
 Consider using a narrative budget this year.
-The General Board of Discipleship has a great article to help you develop one.
+Discipleship Ministries has a great article to help you develop one.

 Separately, identify the background and experience of your finance committee chair.
 The individual may be willing to serve, but lack the education of a financial expert.
 Provide access to training and consider paying for assistance from a professional.